amirongit/notecode/algebra1FullCourse.md

 negative signs in terms indicate factors of `-1`; parentheses are used to include these factors when terms are bing raised.<br>
 raised fractions can be written as their numerators divided by their denominators having both of them raised to the same power.<br>
 raising non zero values to `0` will result in `1`.<br>
-raised terms to negative exponents can be written as their own reciprocal having their denominator raised to the opposite power.<br>
+raised terms to negative exponents can be written as their own reciprocal having their denominator raised to the positive power.<br>
 scientific notations are used to write extra large or small quantities conveniently.<br>
 using this notation, numbers are multiplied by negative or positive powers of `10`.<br>
 polynomials are expressions in which there are finite number of terms having real coefficients & raised to integers greater than or equal to `0`.<br>